 You should always check your studio monitors to ensure they are not popping or humming before you start recording.
 As your ears naturally warm up as you start recording, you want to ensure you listen at a comfortable volume.

-If the volume is too low, you can always turn the volume knob up.
+You can always turn the volume knob up if the volume is too low.
 If it’s too loud, you can always turn it down.

 Find the Right Volume for You